 Will lenders use the new FICO 9 scoring model?

 The problem with FICO and other credit scoring models like VantageScore is lenders.
-It’s up to lenders which scoring model they choose to use.
+It’s up to lenders as to which scoring model they choose to use.
 There is no mandatory adoption of new credit scoring models.
 It took lenders a few years to fully adopt FICO 8 version and it came out in 2009.
 FICO has said in press releases that the new FICO Score 9 will be available to lenders later this year.
 But it is up to each individual lender to begin using it.

 It may take some time for lenders to fully adopt FICO 9 but when they do; consumers with paid collection debt and medical collection debt will benefit.
 The formula changes may be very good for consumers and scores could definitely get a boost.